Christener19/Christener19/README.md

 ### 👋🏼 Greetings from Christener and Missy!

-I'm an aspiring web developer, embarking on digital adventures with my feline sidekick, Missy.
+I'm a junior web developer, embarking on digital adventures with my feline sidekick, Missy.
 Together, we're navigating the exciting world of web development and reaching new heights!

 ---